traverson/traverson-angular/readme.markdown

 The only difference is `.getResource(function(error, document) {` => `.getResource().result.then(function(document) {`.

-Actually, the object returned by `getResource` has two properties:
+Actually, the object returned by `getResource` has three properties:
-* `result`: the promise representing the link traversal and
+* `result`: the promise representing the link traversal,
+* `continue`: a function that can be used to [continue](#continuing-a-link-traversal) a finished link traversal and
-* `abort`: a function that can be used to abort the link traversal.
+* `abort`: a function that can be used to [abort](#aborting-the-link-traversal) link traversal that is in progress.

-The following action methods of the Traverson request builder return such an object (`{ result, abort }`) when used via traverson-angular:
+The following action methods of the Traverson request builder return such an object (`{ result, continue, abort }`) when used via traverson-angular:

 * `get()`
 * `getResource()`